-National Grandparents Day (in September) is a day set aside to remember the wonderful love our parents show our kids.
 Those who live far from their children’s grandparents know that maintaining a special connection from afar is difficult—but it’s not impossible.
-Here are ways to keep kids in touch with long-distance grandparents.
+Here are ways to keep kids in touch with long-distance grandparents, for National Grandparents Day (September) or any other time of year.

 Social media makes it easy to share updates, photos and videos.
 Teach your parents to use social media, if you haven’t already.
 Be sure to also include interactive, real-time conversations in your communication routine.
 Erin Endrelunas of Cortez Hill plans weekly video calls to connect her 2-year-old daughter with both sets of grandparents in Naples, FL.